wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Authentication

-Operations for Applications supports three methods of authentication.
+Tanzu Observability supports three methods of authentication.

 * By using a user name and password.

- Operations for Applications supports user accounts and service accounts.
+ Tanzu Observability supports user accounts and service accounts.
 User accounts [must authenticate](authentication.html) with a user name and password, service accounts authenticate with a token.

 * SAML SSO

-  You can use the authentication provided by Operations for Applications or use one of the supported authentication integrations.
+  You can use the authentication provided by Tanzu Observability or use one of the supported authentication integrations.
 We support several authentication solutions including Azure AD, Google ID, and Okta.

   We also support [self-service SAML SSO](auth_self_service_sso.html) setup.

-  If your chosen authentication solution supports two-factor authentication, Operations for Applications requires two-factor authentication for login.
+  If your chosen authentication solution supports two-factor authentication, Tanzu Observability requires two-factor authentication for login.

 * Multi-Tenant SSO